everydeveloper/intermediate-python/responses/03-unlucky.md

-Wow, it took {{ rollNum }} rolls? 😮 That is {{ rollNum/3 }} times longer than it should have taken!
-Oh well, you don't need good luck if you have crazy python skills! 😎 🐍
+Wow, it took {{ rollNum }} rolls? 😮 According to my calculations, that is longer than average...
+Oh well, you don't need good luck if you have python skills! 😎 🐍

 ## Adding User Input